From SCADA UX to User Interface and Development

 So what am I trying to convey?

 What I am actually trying to reach here are two distinct audiences that develop applications and design in the same disciplines.
 The first of these are those who already know UX and UI concepts well, are proficient in modern application development techniques, and develop web applications using the necessary modern tools.
 The other audience is SCADA application developers, which I am also part of.
+For the first audience to fully focus on this article and understand the subject, I suggest that while reading this article they open a new tab in their browser, type 'scada mimic ISA-101' into Google Images search, and take a look at the results.

 Results obtained when typing "scada mimic ISA-101" into Google Images search engine

 The results, images and screenshots you see are all user interfaces of SCADA applications.
 These interfaces you see are called 'Mimic Screens' in the SCADA field.
+Many of these designs are user interfaces made with different SCADA software.
 Although these interfaces in SCADA software are designed with interpretations of new design standards (ISA-101), similar results emerge.
+I can almost hear the inner voice of the first audience seeing these results: 'These cannot be considered design!'

 From Figma to inSCADA

-A UI designed in Figma can be transferred to the inSCADA platform quickly and without loss, without the need for front-end development work (CSS, JavaScript), and put to immediate use.
+As shown in Figure 3, a UI designed in Figma can be transferred to the inSCADA platform quickly and without loss, without the need for front-end development work (CSS, JavaScript), and put to immediate use.

 SVG-Based Visualization

 The key feature that allows a UI designed in Figma to quickly become an application is inSCADA's ability to perform SVG-based visualization.
 We can export in SVG format with appropriate settings from Figma and instantly transfer it to the inSCADA platform.
+The other question that comes to mind is: how are the visualizations or animations actually done?
+Here, inSCADA's animation application technique comes to the fore again.

 "In the inSCADA platform, you can bind any animation type (get, color, rotate, move, etc.) and data to any object (text, rectangle, path, etc.) in mimic screens (SVG)."